It’s frustrating when you want to watch your favorite show, but your Apple TV keeps asking for the password, Apple ID, and authentication code.

 While this is a bit of a drastic step, you can reset the Apple TV device to its original factory settings.

-You can download them back one by one and set everything up, but you cannot simply undo the procedure once this step is taken.
+You can download them back one by one and set everything up, but once this step is taken, you cannot undo the procedure.

 You can perform this reset through the System (or General for older devices) menu in the Settings of the Apple TV.
-Simply choose the Reset option and allow the process to take place.
+Choose the Reset option and allow the process to take place.

 Contact Apple Support